-Ref Page Policy / Paragraph Main Modification Reason Implementati of Phase 2 and Phase 3 of White Cliffs Business Park which was proposed to be used as an on Inland Border Facility, subject to a Special Development Order which is in place.
-However, at At paragraphs 3.121 and the time of writing the site is owned by the Department for Transport whose DoTs intentions for the site are unknown likely to include some form of employment generating use during the Plan 3.121 and period.
-Therefore the availability and deliverability of this whole area is unclear.
-The IBF proposal 5.122 did not utilise the whole of Phase 3, however due to the landownership it is uncertain whether the remainder will be available for employment purposes during the plan period.
-3.113 Strategic Policy 6 sets out the Council's strategy for delivering economic growth in the District, including based on the need to deliver a minimum of 117,290 sqm or (31.1 ha) of new employment floorspace over the plan period (2020-2040).
+MM No. Page Policy / Paragraph Main Modification 3.113 Strategic Policy 6 sets out the Council's strategy for delivering economic growth in the District, including based on the need to deliver a minimum of 117,290 sqm or (31.1 ha) of new employment floorspace over the plan period (2020-2040).
 Since 2020 the circa 20,000 sqm of employment floorspace completions have contributed to meeting this requirement.
 3.115 The Council has concluded that in broad terms there is sufficient land both committed in the extant supply and allocated already within existing adopted Plans to meet the overall land requirements to 2040 and that these sites should be rolled forward as allocations in this Local Plan.
 Sites are therefore allocated at White Cliffs Business Park in Whitfield, Discovery Park, in Sandwich and at, the Aylesham Development Area in Aylesham and at Dover Waterfront in accordance with this strategy.
 Discovery Park benefits from outline planning consent and is therefore not formally allocated in this Plan, but the delivery of the site forms part of the strategy to deliver the employment needs of the District.
 3.116 Due to the need for further light industrial floorspace (Use Class E(g)iii) in the District and the uncertainty regarding the availability and deliverability of part of Phase 2 and Phase 3 at WCBP, it is proposed to identify additional land adjoining WCBP (known as Phase 4) to meet this need and ensure there is choice and flexibility in this location.
 3.117 Furthermore, to achieve the aspirations set out in the Council's Growth Strategy and aspires to achieve deliver a step change in the delivery of economic growth in the District, over and above the level and type of employment need identified in the EDNA, further allocations are required.
-Sites are therefore allocated at Dover Waterfront, and Fort Burgoyne, Dover, have been allocated as mixed-use development sites in accordance with this strategy. and the Citadel, In ef Page Policy / Paragraph Main Modification Rea ason addition, the Western Heights in Dover, to and the former Sno wdown Colliery in Aylesl ham , in accordance with this strategy have been ident Plan provides a positive framework for bringing protecting their heritage significance whilst rec development at these important but constraine to regenerate brownfield sites in key locations to achieve a higher level of job growth and hel market over the Plan period.
-No floorspace all Burgoyne Western Heights and Snowdown Co - regeneration, and the mix of development and determined through the planning application p Plan.
-3.120 Table 3.5 sets out the Council's employ ment land supp ly position.
-The table incl ludes the completions that have taken place since the E leted, which contribute to o the employment floorspace requirement of 117,29 0 sqm.
-Replace Table 3.5 as follows: Table 3.5 Employment Land/Floorspace Comp letions Extant Consents and Site Alloc ation Supply (E(g)i-iii, B2 and B8) Capping (E(g)(m, D2 and B0) Site/Source Land (ha) Floorspace (sqm) Completions April 2020 - March 2023 - 20,1051 Extant supply as at March 2023 - 59,1992 Discovery Park 10.8 50,0003 White Cliff Business Park Phase 2 Policy 4.25 12,000 1 SAP2 (Indicative Development Area Figure 4.2- part 4)
+Sites are therefore allocated at Dover Waterfront, and Fort Burgoyne, Dover, have been allocated as mixed-use development sites in accordance with this strategy, and the Citadel, In addition, the Western Heights in Dover, to and the former Snowdown Colliery in Aylesham, in accordance with this strategy have been identified as heritage regeneration opportunity sites.
+The Plan provides a positive framework for bringing these locations back into productive use and protecting their heritage significance whilst recognising the uncertainty of bringing forward development at these important but constrained locations.
+These sites offer significant opportunity to regenerate brownfield sites in key locations in the District and deliver flexible employment uses, to achieve a higher level of job growth and help provide additional flexibility and choice to the market over the Plan period.
+No floorspace allowance has been included for Tthe Citadel, Fort Burgoyne Western Heights and Snowdown Colliery as these are brownfield sites allocated for regeneration, and the mix of development and floorspace requirements will need to be determined through the planning application process in accordance with the policies in the Local Plan.